orangeduck/Cello-Website/pages/documentation_hacking.md

 The Dollar
 ----------

 `$` or clef as I like to think of it, is what allows programmers to declare simple _rich_ objects on the stack.
-This is super important in reducing the mental overhead of using libCello, as cleaning up hundreds of heap allocated objects quickly gets out of hand.
+This is super important in reducing the mental overhead of using libCello, as cleaning up hundreds of heap allocated objects manually quickly gets out of hand.

 The macro is fairly simple and uses a struct initialization trick C programmers have used for decades.
 It just wraps a literal struct declaration in a single element array - to get a pointer to it.